michojekunle/EnergyChain/README.md

-# Icarus: Decentralized Energy Marketplace DApp on Scroll Sepolia
+# Icarus: Decentralized Energy Marketplace DApp on Base Network

 ## Project Overview

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.
-The platform is built on the **SCROLL network**, leveraging its scalability and efficiency for energy transactions provided by the **ALCHEMY RPC-URL**
+The platform is built on the **BASE network**, leveraging its scalability and efficiency for energy transactions.

 Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link